wenogk/storifyCompiler/README.md

 ### Performance analysis
-The syntax written by the user is compiled to a javascript object which is a hashmap.
+The Hash-story written by the user is compiled to a javascript object which is a hashmap.
 Each item in the story has an id and this id is the key whereas its value is the item object.
-Because of the use of a hashmap and ordered id values, the time complexity to return a item is O(1) and the space complexity is O(J) where J is is the number of lines in the syntax subtracted by the number of, '#' characters
+Because of the use of a hashmap and ordered id values, the time complexity to return a item is O(1) and the space complexity is O(J) where J is is the number of lines in the Hash-story subtracted by the number of, '#' characters

 ### Future improvements
 To build a visual editor, need to use library such as https://jsplumbtoolkit.com/